-19 Tanzi & Zee, Tax Policy for Emerging Markets: Developing Countries, IMF Working Paper No. 35 (2000).
+29 Vito Tanzi and Howell H. Zee, "Tax Policy for Emerging Markets: Developing Countries," International Monetary Fund (Washington, D.C.: IMF, 2000).

-their maximum cost is more easily estimated.
-A recent study, however, finds that investment credit and allowances are significantly less effective in attracting foreign investment than tax holidays.
+Investment allowances and credits seem preferable to tax holidays in almost every respect: (a) they are not open-ended; (b) the revenue cost is directly related to the amount of the investment, so there should be no need for a minimum threshold for eligibility; and (c) their maximum cost is more easily estimated.
+A recent study, however, finds that investment credit and allowances are significantly less effective in attracting foreign investment than tax holidays.30